ChengLi0228/ChengLi0228.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 I am an AI reseacher, working on human-centered AI.
+I am a Master student at Institute of Software, Chinese Academy of Science.
+Previously, I was an undergraduate student at Tianjin University.
+In summer 2024, I had an internship at UIUC, advised by [Prof.Heng Ji](https://blender.cs.illinois.edu/hengji.html).
+Before that, I have a long internship at Microsoft Research Asia, advised by [Prof.Xing Xie](https://www.microsoft.com/en-us/research/people/xingx/?from=https://research.microsoft.com/users/xingx&type=exact) and [Prof.Jindong Wang](https://jd92.wang/).

+My research interests including:
+  - AI for Social Science:
+  - Cultural Problem in Large Models:
+  - AI for Mental Health: